Do you need a logger for free tree removal?

 Having your tree removed in exchange for wood is one of the viable tree removal options, although some situations can make this possible.

-On the flip side, hardwood trees with slow-burning, sweet-smelling scents are the preferred option.
+Conversely, hardwood trees with slow-burning, sweet-smelling scents are the preferred option.

 Lumberjacks will also be interested in wood that doesn’t produce too much harsh smoke when it burns.

-Trees that produce good firewood include –
+Trees that produce suitable firewood include –

-- Maple tree
+• Maple tree

-- Oaktree
+• Oaktree

-- Ash tree
+• Ash tree

-- Birch tree
+• Birch tree

-- Most fruit trees
+• Most fruit trees

-Lumberjacks can come for trees like these and remove them without collecting a dime from you, then take the wood in return.
+Loggers can come for trees like these and remove them without collecting a dime from you, then take the wood in return.

-Why go through all that trouble for just one tree.
+Why go through all that trouble for just one tree?

 The season: Firewood is not something most people would need in their homes during the blazing hot summer seasons.
-The demand for firewood during this season would be relatively low, as the weather is already warm.
+The demand for firewood during this season would be relatively low as the weather is already warm.

 Having too much-unsold firewood means the consumption of too much storage space.

-The faster they can sell off the wood the better, and the right season is what will spike demand.
+The faster they can sell off the wood, the better, and the right season is what will spike demand.

-Rotten trees will have no commercial appeal, neither will trees with too many dead, decayed, or infested branches.
+Rotten trees will have no commercial appeal; neither will trees with too many dead, decayed, or infested branches.
 Trees in this state are of poor quality and won’t attract any good deals.

-Legal Concerns: Depending on where you live, or where the trees are located, you may have permit requirements to deal with.
+Legal Concerns: Depending on where you live or where the trees are located, you may have permit requirements to deal with.
 You may also have to face certain cultural and historic limitations related to having your tree removed from your property.

 You’d do yourself a favor by not disclosing the location of your trees until you have had a one-on-one meeting with them at their office and confirmed their authenticity.